William James Erasmus Wilson: Biography

 Nor was Wilson shy of saying what needed to be said in the promotion of sanitary reform.
 In Metcalfe's (1877) work on sanitary reform and all the above-mentioned overlaps, he describes the Chinese vapour baths.
 After describing the bathing establishments as a whole, he describes the bathing room itself, "which is about thirty feet by twenty, and is filled with hot steam or vapour":

 The entire floor, except a narrow space round the sides, is occupied by a hot-water bath from one to eighteen inches deep.
 The furnace is outside, and the flues are carried under the centre of the bath.
 In the hazy light of this room may be seen the perspiring Chinamen disperting themselves in the shallow water, until, when cleansed to their satisfaction, they return to the cooling room, there to regale themselves with cups of tea and pipes of tobacco.
 All classes of Chinese frequent these bathing establishments.
 Mr Ellis, in his "Journal of the Embassy to China (1816)," says of this Chinese cleansing apparatus, that it is "disgusting," but says Mr Erasmus Wilson, "What would Mr Ellis say of a country in which there existed no cleansing apparatus whatever?
 For example, his own.

 Wilson wrote much upon the diseases which specially occupied his attention, and his books, A Healthy Skin and Student's Book of Diseases of the Skin, though they were not received without criticism at the time of their appearance, long remained text-books of their subject.
 He visited the East to study leprosy, Switzerland to investigate the causes of goitre, and Italy with the purpose of adding to his knowledge of the skin diseases affecting an ill-nourished peasantry.

 He was knighted by Queen Victoria in 1881, and died at Westgate-on-Sea, Kent in 1884.
 He had married Charlotte Mary Doherty in 1841; they had no children.
 After the death of his wife, the bulk of his property, some £200,000, went to the Royal College of Surgeons.

+A statue of Eramus Wilson stands in the forecourt of the former Royal Sea Bathing Hospital Margate, on recognition of his endowments to the hospital and where the salt water immersion of patients was thought to be beneficial in line with Wilsons therapeutic recommendations.
+The building is now residential apartments.